beejjorgensen/bgnet/README.md

    If you have Gnu Make, it should work fine.
 Other makes might work as well.
 Windows users might want to check out Cygwin.

+2. Type `make buildcp` to copy all the build products and website to the `build` directory.

-2. There is no step two.
+3. There is no step three.

-You can also `cd` to anywhere in the `output` directory tree and `make`.
+You can also `cd` to anywhere in the `builders` directory tree and `make`.

 `make clean` cleans, and `make pristine` cleans to "original" state.

-To embed your own fonts in the PDFs, see the file `output/print/fop.xconf` which already embeds the Liberation Fonts into the PDF.
+To embed your own fonts in the PDFs, see the file `builders/print/fop.xconf` which already embeds the Liberation Fonts into the PDF.

 The `makeupload` script demonstrates the build steps for a complete release.
 You'll need to change the `upload` target in the top-level